rootandall/community-schools-playbook/chapter-7.md

 One way to describe the importance of the four key features of community schools and their interdependence is to use the metaphor of four pillars.
 Obviously, a structure that loses one of its pillars will crumble.
 Consider language like this:

   <dl>
-    <dd>A community school has four “pillars”: (1) integrated student supports, such as health care, behavioral health, and dental services; (2) expanded and enriched learning time and opportunities, including lengthening the school day/year, offering after-school and summer programs and/or broadening the curriculum to include enrichment and community-based learning; (3) family and community engagement; and (4) collaborative leadership and practices,  such as shared goal setting and decision making, among students, families, teachers, school staff, school/district administrators, and staff from community-based partner organizations.</dd>
+    <dd>A community school has four “pillars”: 1) integrated student supports, such as health care, behavioral health, and dental services; 2) expanded and enriched learning time and opportunities, including lengthening the school day/year, offering after-school and summer programs and/or broadening the curriculum to include enrichment and community-based learning; 3) family and community engagement; and 4) collaborative leadership and practices,  such as shared goal setting and decision making, among students, families, teachers, school staff, school/district administrators, and staff from community-based partner organizations.</dd>

     <dd>These four pillars reinforce each other.
 Together, they ensure that students are engaged and that everyone in the school community feels welcome and supported.
 They also promote a culture of trust, respect, and collaboration between teachers and administrators and among all school staff, parents, and the broader community.</dd>

-    <dd>What makes the community schools strategy particularly effective is the integration of these four features (or pillars); the customization of services, supports, and practices based on the unique assets, needs, and collective vision of each school community; and a focus on advancing shared goals for student learning and success.</dd>
+    <dd>What makes the community schools strategy particularly effective is the integration of these four pillars; the customization of services, supports, and practices based on the unique assets, needs, and collective vision of each school community; and a focus on advancing shared goals for student learning and success.</dd>
   </dl>

 ### Talking Points